uri-yanover/4qbits/_posts/2022-11-07-graduate-of-contending-studies.md

 Also, evidently, having a large non-academic network is not considered a major factor by most employers.
 So overall, while I find having a school network immensely useful as an employee, I tend to dismiss its value as an employment signal.

-# The contending, independence and resilience hypothesis
+# The Contending, Independence and Resilience Hypothesis
 School is the first phase in the lives of most people where most of the motivation for success needs to be intrinsic.
 Moreover, unlike prior experiences, higher education typically takes smart people to their limits a few times, which is highly enabling of growth - though also humbling and often traumatic.

 Some periods, especially during undergraduate studies are like drinking from the water hose - extremely intensive in terms of needing to learn a lot of things at the same time, quickly and with some degree of quality control.
 Those skills are universally desirable for knowledge workers, and school serves as a signal of possessing them.